 Table 4-2 lists and describes all properties of a connection.
-For information on how to set and change connection properties, see "Working With Properties" on page 36.
+For information on how to set and change connection properties, see Working With Properties.

 Connection Handling

 Connections to a message server are specified by a broker host name and port number.